-Here at Holborn Assets, we often hear complaints about a financial product known as a “Structured Note.”
+Here at Holborn Assets, over the years we have witnessed a lot of controversy in the personal finance industry about a financial product known as a “Structured Note.”

 However, there’s a certain glamour to Structured Notes too, because they allow normal people to access “derivatives”.